vladak/workmon/README.md

 Install the Tapo app on a mobile phone.
 Register new account, remember the user ID and password as these will be necessary.

+Setup the plug so that it connects to dedicated (IoT) WiFi network.

+### Raspberry Pi

+Setup the Pi Zero to connect to the same WiFi network as the plug.

 ### Prometheus

 add this section under `scrape_configs` in `/etc/prometheus/prometheus.yml`: